 Using the SSA's Quick Calculator, you'll see that retiring at your FRA in 2032 would entitle you to $1,776 per month.
 However, retiring at 62 in 2027 would bring in $1,178 monthly.
 If you were to delay payments until age 70, you would receive $$2,249 each month—nearly double the amount you would get at early retirement.

 Although your payment increases every year in retirement due to the yearly cost-of-living allowances, these increases are always based on the previous year’s amount.
 So once you take a reduced benefit, all of your future payments will be smaller.

 How to Calculate Your Social Security Benefit

-Calculating your estimated Social Security retirement benefit is no easy task, which is why the Social Security Administration (SSA) has made it possible for workers to go online or call and request a Social Security benefits estimate (Form SSA-7004) directly from the administration.
-This estimate will contain an estimate of your benefit at age 62, your FRA, and at age 70 based on your current work history.
+Calculating your estimated Social Security benefit is no easy task.
+Your best bet may be to request a Social Security benefits estimate (Form SSA-7004) from the SSA.
+This will contain an estimate of your benefit at age 62, at your FRA, and at age 70, based on your current work history.

 In addition to these estimates, the SSA also has a series of Social Security benefits calculators that can help you plan for retirement.
 You can also use this calculator from AARP to estimate the best age to start claiming your benefits.